jaaabir/meld/README.md

 [+] syntax : python [name or any characters] [number or characters]

-[+] it will take the second argument and shuffle them lot of times and ingore the duplicate ones
+[+] it will take the second argument and make a lot of possible combinations and ignore the duplicate values

 [+] finally it will merge the first and second argument and store them in a file